derek-knox/Notes/Advanced React Patterns.md

 # Render Prop Component

-- an approach for giving the user of a component the rendering ability
+- an approach for giving the user of a component rendering control
+- a technique for sharing code between React components using a prop whose value is a function
+- a render prop is a function prop that a component uses to know what to render

 ```
 <Toggle onToggle={onToggle}>